-As this site deteriorates because of a combination of frequent and severe grazing, species such as three-tip and mountain big sagebrush, buckwheat, and yarrow will increase.
-Rhizomatous and/or less palatable grasses such as Letterman needlegrass, rhizomatous wheatgrass, and Sandberg bluegrass increase.
-Kentucky bluegrass may invade.
-Cool-season grasses such as bluebunch wheatgrass, Idaho fescue, Columbia needlegrass, and spike fescue will decrease in frequency and production.
+As this site deteriorates because of a combination of frequent and severe grazing, species such as mountain big sagebrush, buckwheat, and yarrow will increase.
+Less palatable grasses such as Letterman needlegrass, Idaho fescue, rhizomatous wheatgrass, and Sandberg bluegrass also increase.
+Kentucky bluegrass often invades.
+Cool-season grasses such as bluebunch wheatgrass, blue wildrye, mountain brome, Columbia needlegrass, and spike fescue will decrease in frequency and production.